Significant-Gravitas/AutoGPT/README.md

     python -m autogpt --speak --continuous
     ```

+2. To pause the program and give feedback / input, press SHIFT + P + P. 💡
+   - The program will detect this & notify you that your request has been detected.
+     - When the next loop is ready, the program will pause and wait for your feedback.
+Hit Enter to submit your feedback.
+The program will take your input, process it, and continue running the loop with this new context.
+   - 💡 To be specific, Hold the SHIFT button down, and press P twice.

-2. To exit the program, press Ctrl + C
+3. To exit the program, press Ctrl + C

 ## GPT3.5 ONLY Mode